Long Live the King (2019 film)

-Long Live the King is a 2019 South Korean action comedy film directed by Kang Yoon-sung and starring Kim Rae-won, Won Jin-ah, Jin Seon-kyu, and Choi Gwi-hwa.
+Long Live the King is a 2019 South Korean action comedy film directed by Kang Yun-seong and starring Kim Rae-won, Won Jin-ah, Jin Seon-kyu, and Choi Gwi-hwa.
 The screenplay is based on webtoon of the same name by Beodeunamusup, using story elements from the first season.

-The film earned director Kang Yoon-sung the Director of the Year Award and Kim Rae-won the Actor of the Year Award at the 2019 Chungju International Film Festival.
+The film earned director Kang the Director of the Year Award and Kim Rae-won the Actor of the Year Award at the 2019 Chungju International Film Festival.

 Synopsis

 Kkangpae boss Jang Se-chool meets lawyer Kang So-hyun at an anti-construction protest and quickly falls in love, but she thinks of him as a thug.
 She repeatedly rejects him while telling him to live a decent life.
 So-hyun eventually tries to get rid of Se-chool by saying that she can never accept him because her life goal is to become a first lady.
 Meanwhile, one of Se-chool's friends is on death row, and the only way to save him is through a presidential pardon.
 When Se-chool ends up rescuing passengers after a bus accident at Mokpo Bridge, he is praised as a hero; he decides to use his newfound fame to run for public office, believing that success will lead him to win So-hyun's heart and save his friend.